kodnin/defekt/README.md

 ## Usage

 Inherit your test classes from `Defekt::Base` and use the `test` method to define your tests.
-You can define `before` and `after` methods, which are invoked around each test.
+You can use the `before` and `after` methods to specify context blocks, which are yielded around each test.
 By requiring `defekt/autorun` your tests are automatically run.

 ```ruby
 require 'defekt/autorun'